cp-algorithms/cp-algorithms/src/string/manacher.md

     But there is a **tricky case** to be handled correctly: when the "inner" palindrome reaches the borders of the "outer" one, i. e. $j - d_1[j] + 1 \le l$ (or, which is the same, $i + d_1[j] - 1 \ge r$).
 Because the symmetry outside the "outer" palindrome is not guaranteed, just assigning $d_1[i] = d_1[j]$ will be incorrect: we have not enough data to state that the palindrome in the position $i$ has the same length.

-    Actually, we should "cut" the length of our palindrome, i. e. assign $d_1[i] = r - i$, to handle such situations correctly.
+    Actually, we should "cut" the length of our palindrome, i. e. assign $d_1[i] = r - i + 1$, to handle such situations correctly.
 After this we'll run the trivial algorithm which will try to increase $d_1[i]$ while it's possible.

     Illustration of this case (the palindrome with center $j$ is already "cut" to fit the "outer" palindrome):